 Aqua Hotels and Resorts

 Several locations on the island

 Attendance at the Classified discussions on 19 October at Camp H.M.
 Smith is open to U.S. personnel and Allied FVEY personnel with a SECRET level clearance.
 Attendance requires the submission of a visitor request and issuance of a PACOM HQs security badge at the SECRET level.
-Your current Security Manager will need in order to complete a USPACOM Visit Request via JPAS (preferred) or submit a visit request letter and ensure your information is entered in the for processing by the PACOM Visitor Control Center (VCC).
+Your current Security Manager will need to complete a USPACOM Visit Request via JPAS (preferred) or submit a visit request letter and ensure your information is entered in the for processing by the PACOM Visitor Control Center (VCC).
 The visit request is entered in Joint Personnel Adjudication System (JPAS), using SMO code 000386.
 The purpose of the visit is to attend the Annual Pacific Information Operations Symposium.
 The sponsoring J-Code for this event is J39.
 Once your Security Manager has submitted the visit request, you can call the PACOM Visitors Control Center (VCC) at (808) 477-9358 to confirm receipt.
 This process is also required for participation in the bilateral exchanges with Allies, and J39 led classified discussions on 20 October.
 For those planning to attend the Break Out sessions on 19 October at the TS-SCI level, use SMO Code 000383.
 For all visit requests, list LCDR Matthew Koop, J39, as the POC.

 Take advantage of the opportunity to sponsor this important Symposium and help the professional development of individuals and staffs in the PACOM region while supporting the work and goals of DoD officials, military HQ's, academia, agencies, and research and development organizations and engage in the outstanding networking opportunities and visibility before, during and after the Symposium, Classified Day and surrounding events.
 Click here for pricing and benefits to be a sponsor!
 Click here for more information